-- 1. Understand the aetiology of dementia, delirium and cognitive dysfunction - 2.
-Demonstrate an awareness of different models of care for individuals with dementia and cognitive dysfunction - 3.
-Evaluate and synthesise information concerning the importance of promoting health and wellbeing for patients and their families who are affected by dementia and or cognitive dysfunction - 4.
-Analyse dementia policy strategies and judge their effectiveness against current statistical and theoretical evidence - 5.
-Judge with analytical awareness the impact of dementia and cognitive dysfunction on local communities, integrated services and policy formation.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to

+.
+At the end of the module the learner will LO1 & LO2

+be expected to be able to:

+Understand the aetiology of dementia,

+delirium and cognitive dysfunction

+2. Demonstrate an awareness of different LO3, LO4 & LO5

+models of care for individuals with

+dementia and cognitive dysfunction 3.
+Evaluate and synthesise information

+concerning the importance of promoting

+health and wellbeing for patients and

+their families who are affected by

+dementia and or cognitive dysfunction

+Analyse dementia policy strategies and

+judge their effectiveness against current

+statistical and theoretical evidence

+Judge with analytical awareness the impact of dementia and cognitive

+dysfunction on local communities,

+integrated services and policy formation.

-DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: Petroc
+DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships

+DATE OF IMPLEMENTATION: September 2016 SCHOOL/PARTNER: Petroc

+DATE(S) OF APPROVED CHANGE: XX/XX/XXXX SEMESTER: Spring